ALX Resources Corp. Increases Private Placement Fi... | INN

-Not for Distribution to U.S. Newswire Services or for Release, Publication, Distribution or Dissemination Directly, or Indirectly, in Whole or in Part, in or into the United States
+NOT FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES OR FOR RELEASE, PUBLICATION, DISTRIBUTION OR DISSEMINATION DIRECTLY, OR INDIRECTLY, IN WHOLE OR IN PART, IN OR INTO THE UNITED STATES.

-ALX Resources Corp.
-(TSXV: AL) (FSE: 6LLN) (OTC: ALXEF) (“ALX” or the “Company”) is pleased to announce that due to increased demand, its non-brokered private placement announced on June 1, 2021 of flow-through units (the “FT Units”) and non-flow-through units (the “NFT Units”) will be increased for gross proceeds of up to $1,200,000 (the “Offering”).
+ALX Resources Corp. (“ALX” or the “Company”) (TSXV: AL) (FSE: 6LLN) (OTC: ALXEF) is pleased to announce that due to increased demand, its non-brokered private placement announced on June 1, 2021 and on June 8, 2021 of flow-through units (the “FT Units”) and non-flow-through units (the “NFT Units”) will be increased for gross proceeds of up to $1,800,000 (the “Offering”).
 The Offering will be available to accredited investors and to existing shareholders of the Company resident in Canada.

 Exemption for Existing Shareholders